AlisAquilae/Academia/content/Terminology/Concepts/Geophysical Fluid Mechaics/Shear force.md

 The shear force per unit area is denoted using $\tau$.

-The deformation in a fluid caused by a shearing force $\overrightarrow{F}$  which acts tangentially to the surface to which it is applied is caused the [[Shear Strain]]
+The deformation in a fluid caused by a shearing force $\overrightarrow{F}$  which acts tangentially to the surface to which it is applied to is called the [[Shear Strain]]